A modification of the linear sieve, and the count of twin primes: Introduction

 We expect that Theorem \ref{thm:etalinsieve} should give numerous improvements to sieve bounds related to the primes.
 As proof of concept in this direction, we give a new upper bound for the count of twin primes up to $x$, denoted $\pi_2(x)$.
 Recall Hardy and Littlewood \cite{HL} conjectured the asymptotic formula

 \begin{theorem} As $x$ tends to infinity, we have

 \end{theorem}

 Theorem \ref{thm:twinbound} gives a $2.94\%$ refinement from the previous record bound of Wu \cite{WuII}.
-For reference, this gives the largest percentage improvement since the work of Bombieri, Friedlander, and Iwaniec \cite{BFI}.
+For reference, this gives the largest percentage improvement since the work of Bombieri, Friedlander, and Iwaniec \cite{BFI1}.
 See below for a chronology of the known upper bounds on $\pi_2(x)/\Pi(x)$.
-Also see Riesel--Vaughan \cite[Lemma 5]{RVaughan} for a numerically explicit form of Selberg's bound \cite{Selb}.
+Also see Siebert \cite{Sei}, Riesel--Vaughan \cite[Lemma 5]{RVaughan} for numerically explicit forms of Selberg's bound \cite{Selb}.

 The main ingredients for these results come from applying sieve bounds to the set $\mathcal A = \{p+2 : p\le x\}$, and using equidistribution of primes in arithmetic progressions to handle remainder terms.
 Bombieri--Davenport obtained $\pi_2(x)/\Pi(x)\,\lesssim\, 4$ as a consequence of the Bombieri--Vinogradov theorem \eqref{eq:BV} and a standard sieve upper bound of level $x^{\frac{1}{2}-\eps}$.
 More generally, if one proves level of distribution $x^{\theta-\eps}$ then one immediately obtains $\pi_2(x)/\Pi(x)\,\lesssim\, 2/\theta$.
 Bombieri--Friedlander--Iwaniec proved $\pi_2(x)/\Pi(x)\,\lesssim\, 7/2$ by the well-factorable variant \eqref{eq:BFIlinear} level of distribution $x^{\frac{4}{7}-\eps}$, together with the linear sieve with well-factorable remainder \eqref{eq:linearwell}.